Clickcease

 Symptoms may include:

-• Vomiting or loss of appetite
+• Vomiting or loss of appetite within hours of ingestion

-• Abdominal tenderness
+• Abdominal tenderness or pain

-• Lethargy or weakness
+• Lethargy or sudden weakness

-• Increased thirst or urination
+• Increased thirst or urination, then decreased urination as the kidneys fail.

 toxic foods for dogs in Los Angeles

-Alcohol can cause:
+Alcohol ingestion in dogs can cause:

-• Disorientation, restlessness, or drowsiness
+• Disorientation, restlessness, or sudden drowsiness

 • Vomiting and excessive panting